Pediatric Orthopedic Surgeons treating Coxa Vera

 Bottom Line

-There are not a lot of articles currently accessible about coxa vera since this condition is rather uncommon.
+There are not a lot of articles currently accessible about coxa vara since this condition is rather uncommon.
 The best course of action is surgery.
-In the case of acquired coxa vera from a fracture, the doctors and surgeons must be hip experts.
+In the case of acquired coxa vara from a hip fracture, the doctors and surgeons must be hip experts.
 The Surgeons must be familiar with the proximal femur and femoral neck as they require precise reduction and firm fixation.
-These medical procedures need experts and the doctors and surgeons at the Medical City Children’s Orthopedics and Spine Specialists have the knowledge, skills, and abilities to help children with this condition.
+These medical procedures need experts, and the doctors and surgeons at the Medical City Children’s Orthopedics and Spine Specialists have the knowledge, skills, and abilities to help children with this condition.

 If you come to one of our Medical City Children’s Orthopedics & Spine Specialists offices in ArlingtonDallas, Flower Mound, Frisco, and McKinney, Texas, our pediatric orthopedic doctors will examine your child and recommend the best treatment option to repair the problem and allow your child to grow without a major hip problem.